Baked Healthy Haddock with Ginger Soy Glaze

 A plate of haddock with Brussels sprouts

-📋 What’s in it?
+📋 What’s in this Healthy Haddock Recipe?

 The shortlist of ingredients for this recipe is another factor that makes this baked haddock so appealing.
 Besides the fish, the marinade only takes a handful of common pantry staples.